 - Workhouse Tokens

-Specially minted coins issued as poor relief.
-A number of these were minted by various organisations in the early 1800s when there was a national shortage of coins caused by scarcity of copper and silver.
-Tokens were produced in a number of denominations, the most common being 1d., 3d, and one shilling.
-The tokens could be spent locally and the trader who received them could redeem them at the workhouse.
+In the early 1800s, there was a national shortage of coins caused by scarcity of copper and silver.
+To help keep local commerce operating, a number of organisations minted tokens in denominations such as 1d., 3d, 6d. and one shilling.
+Several workhouse authorities issued such tokens as poor-relief and paupers could use them to buy bread etc. Traders who received the tokens could then periodically redeem them at the workhouse.
 In 1817, such tokens were declared illegal although a temporary exception was made for those for the Birmingham and Sheffield workhouses.
 The first example below, from 1812, features a picture of the Birmingham workhouse, and the wording "ONE POUND NOTE PAYABLE AT THE WORKHOUSE FOR 240 TOKENS"Another example, also from 1812, was manufactured in Birmingham for use by the Bradford workhouse.

 Here is an 1813 penny token minted for the Halesowen Workhouse.